kirilltitov/FDBSwift/README.md

 **Q**: My application/server just stuck, it stopped responding and dispatching requests.
 The heck?

 **A**: It's called deadlock.
 You blocked main/event loop thread.
 You never block main thread (or event loop thread).
-It happened because you did some blocking disk or network operation within `then`/`map` future closure.
-Do your blocking (IO/network) operation inside `DispatchQueue`, resolve it with `EventLoopPromise` and return future result as `EventLoopFuture`.
+It happened because you did some blocking disk or network operation within `then`/`map` future closure (probably, while requesting the very same application instance over network).
+Do your blocking (IO/network) operation within `DispatchQueue.async` context, resolve it with `EventLoopPromise` and return future result as `EventLoopFuture`.

 ## Warnings